 Accounting Software

-- GNUCASH - This is an open source small business financial accounting software.
-I has double entry accounting amongst other features.
+- GNUCASH - This is an opensource small business financial accounting software.
+It has double-entry accounting amongst other features.

 Office Software